WispAyr/looking-glass-babelfish/README.md

 - Code style and standards
 - Testing requirements
 - Documentation updates
-- Feature proposals
+- Issue reporting

 ---

 ## 📄 License

-- **License**: MIT License
-- **Copyright**: (c) Babelfish Looking Glass Team
+This project is licensed under the MIT License - see the LICENSE file for details.

 ---

 ## 🆘 Support

-For support and questions:
-1. Check the documentation in the `docs/` directory
-2. Review example scripts in the `examples/` directory
-3. Run test scripts to verify functionality
-4. Check system logs for error messages
-5. Open an issue on our repository
+- **Documentation**: Check the docs folder for detailed guides
+- **Issues**: Report bugs and feature requests via GitHub issues
+- **Discussions**: Join community discussions for help and ideas

 ---

-*Babelfish Looking Glass - Unifying the world's sensors, one connector at a time.* 🌟
+*Babelfish Looking Glass - Unified Spatial Intelligence Platform*